 The Downtown Guelph Business Association (DGBA) is a BIA governed by a volunteer Board of Directors.
 Created in 1972, the DGBA is one of the oldest BIAs in Ontario and recently expanded it’s borders.
 There are three full time permanent staff and one seasonal staff member (from May to September) that work for the 500+ members that reside within the boundary.

 Board of Directors

-The DGBA Board is composed of twelve voting directors who are elected on a four-year term following each municipal election.
+The DGBA Board is composed of twelve voting directors who are elected on a four-year term following each municipal election onto a subcommittee board structure.
 All BIA members are eligible to put their names forward for election.
 There are also three non-voting positions representing the Guelph Chamber of Commerce, the University of Guelph, and the City of Guelph.
 Copies of Board minutes are available by contacting the DGBA office.

 Dan Gibson – City Councillor, Ward 1

 Ian Panabaker- Coldpoint Holdings

 Kristel Manes- Business Centre

 Marty Williams- Executive Director, Downtown Guelph Business Association